CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_scRNAseq_libraryPrep.md

 | NEB T7 High Yield Enzyme Mix                              | 8 uL           |
 |                                                           | **60 uL**    |

-12. Pipette to mix, spin plate down, and incubate at 37C for 13-15 hours with the lid heated to 50C.
+12. Pipette to mix, spin plate down, and incubate at **37C for 13-15 hours with the lid heated to 50C**.

-* **Pause point** After 15h the IVT reaction can be kept at 4C for two hours, this is programmed into our PCR protocol on the machine.
+* **Pause point** After 15h the IVT reaction can be kept at **4C for two hours**, this is programmed into our PCR protocol on our machine.

+## Day 2

-13. Purify the reaction by using AmpPure XP beads.
+13. Immediately after incubation, purify the reaction by using AmpPure XP beads.
 This is the general protocol for all AmpPure XP bead clean ups.
 Pay attention to the ratio in each step of beads: sample, the elution buffer used and the amount of elution buffer in each clean up.
 These will be different in the subsequent steps.

 * Ratio of AMpure XP beads to sample is 1.3X (104uL of beads) ; The elution buffer used here is **RNA Elution Buffer** at a volume of 21 uL